 In Australia, the diagnosis of HCV infection has required mandatory notification since the early 1990s.
 HCV notifications by jurisdictions are forwarded to the National Notifiable Diseases Surveillance System, with recording of information including age, sex and year of diagnosis.
 Total HCV notifications and estimates of HCV incidence and prevalence in at-risk populations, particularly among people who inject drugs (PWID), indicate that a high proportion (80%) of people with HCV infection have been diagnosed.
-[1-3] In Australia, before the direct-acting antiviral (DAA) era (from 2016), the prevalence of detectable HCV RNA (indicating viraemic or chronic HCV prevalence) was about 0.9% (range, 0.7%–1.0%) or 227,000 people (range 167,620–249,710).
+[1-3] At the end of 2020, it was estimated that there were 117 814 people in Australia living with chronic hepatitis C.

 A key feature of the Australian HCV treatment landscape since the DAA program commenced has been the involvement of non-specialists in prescribing.
-Although the overall numbers of DAA treatment initiations per month have declined since March 2016, the contribution from general practitioners has remained relatively stable (Figure 2).
+Although the overall numbers of DAA treatment initiations per month have declined since March 2016, the contribution from general practitioners has increased (Figure 2).

 Ongoing efforts will be required to sustain DAA treatment uptake, particularly among highly marginalised populations.
-Enhanced DAA access in drug and alcohol services, community clinics and prison clinics will be needed for HCV to be eliminated as a major public health issue in Australia.
+Elimination programs in Australia should focus on increasing testing rates and linkage with care to maintain adequate levels of treatment.10 Enhanced DAA access in drug and alcohol services, community clinics and prison clinics will be needed for HCV to be eliminated as a major public health issue in Australia.